Slevinski/slevinski.github.io/series/formal-signwriting/entries/the-shape-of-a-sign/handout.md

 These coordinates are not incidental metadata.

-They are part of how the written form becomes processable.
+They are part of how the written form becomes usable in software.

 For example, the signbox portion of this sign: